-All paralegals attend the Paralegal Apprentice Course for six weeks at the Judge Advocate General's School at Maxwell Air Force Base, Alabama.
+All paralegals attend the Paralegal Apprentice Course for three months at the Judge Advocate Generals School at Maxwell Air Force Base, Alabama.
 To achieve the 7-skill level, they must return to the JAG School for the eight-week Paralegal Craftsman Course.
 Other training opportunities include civilian paralegal courses, attorney-level specialized courses (like operational, environmental, or contract law), or attorney-level courses hosted by our sister services in the Army, Navy, and Marine Corps.

 Interested in retraining into the paralegal career field?
 Contact the Legal Office at (501) 987-7886 for more information.

 - Active Duty members including reservists, National Guard members and contract ROTC Cadets on federal active duty under Title 10, United States Code.

 - Members entitled to retired pay and former members of Reserve components entitled to retired pay under 10 U.S.C. §12731 (formerly 10 U.S.C. §1331).

 - Officers of the commissioned corps of Public Health Service who are on active duty or entitled to retired or equivalent pay.